-The Taiwanese remember fondly the memories of a pirate king who ruled over their island in the 17th century.
-His David-versus-Goliath struggles were filled with legendary tales of battles against more powerful enemies.
-Today, he is known as Koxinga and numerous shrines honouring him dot the island.
+The Taiwanese remember fondly a pirate king who ruled their island in the 17th century.
+His story is full of David-versus-Goliath struggles against far more powerful adversaries.
+Today, he is known as Koxinga and Taiwan has built numerous shrines honouring him.

-Under this merchant’s command were not only trading crafts but also powerful warships numbering around a thousand vessels.
-Emboldened by his naval dominance in the region, he was not only a trader but also a notorious pirate.
+Under this merchant’s command were not only trading vessels but powerful warships numbering in the thousands.
+Emboldened by his regional naval dominance, Zhèng was not only an accomplished trader but a notorious pirate as well.

-In 1644, the Chinese “Ming” Empire, which overthrew the Mongol yoke nearly 300 years earlier, was once again at war against a nation of horsemen from the Eurasian steppes.
-That year, warrior hordes from Manchuria defeated the Ming dynasty of China—as well as neighbouring Tibetan, Turkic and Mongol kingdoms—to establish a vast Manchu empire, which would last until 1912 and is remembered in history as the Qing dynasty.
+In 1644, the Chinese Ming Empire, which overthrew the Mongols nearly 300 years earlier, was once again at war against a nation of invading horsemen.
+That year, Manchurian hordes defeated the Ming dynasty—as well as neighbouring Tibetan, Turkic and Mongol kingdoms—to establish the vast Qing empire that lasted till 1912.

-Zhèng Zhīlóng decided to submit to this new regime and was rewarded by the Manchu emperor with titles.
+Zhèng Zhīlóng submitted to this new dynasty and was rewarded by the Manchu emperor.
 His son, however, continued to struggle against the Manchus.
-This continued defiance by his own relations would ultimately lead to the execution of Zhèng Zhīlóng.
+This continued defiance by the son would ultimately lead to the execution of the father.

-The name of Zhèng Zhīlóng’s defiant son was Zhèng Chénggōng, but he is better remembered by the Hokkien and Taiwanese honorific Koxinga.
+The name of Zhèng Zhīlóng’s holdout son was Zhèng Chénggōng, but he is better remembered by the Hokkien and Taiwanese honorific Koxinga.

-Koxinga inherited the Zhèng family’s fleets operating in the Formosa Strait and the South and East China Seas.
-His warships were powerful and relentlessly harassed the southern Chinese coast.
-In retaliation, the Manchus implemented a complete blockade of all Chinese ports in the south.
+Koxinga inherited the Zhèng family’s fleets operating in the Taiwan Strait and the South and East China Seas.
+His powerful warships harassed the southern Chinese coast.
+In retaliation, the Manchus implemented a complete blockade of all southern ports.

-The Manchus were aware that the Zhèng family’s source of wealth came from maritime trade and the lockdown was designed to break the economic back of Koxinga’s naval insurgency.
-In response, Koxinga decided to leave China in search of a new base to continue his operations.
-He set his sights on the island of Formosa (Taiwan) and, in 1661, he invaded the island.
+The lockdown was designed to break the economic back of Koxinga’s naval insurgency.
+It forced Koxinga to leave China in search of greener pastures.
+He set his sights on Ilha Formosa (Taiwan).
+In 1661, he launched his invasion.

-Taiwan, at the time, was a Dutch colony (known as Dutch Formosa) administered by the Dutch East India Company.
-After the island’s native Austronesian cultures, the Dutch were the first to successfully colonize Taiwan—predating later successful Spanish, Chinese and Japanese attempts.
-By the time Koxinga invaded, Taiwan had become a thriving trade colony and commercial link between the 17th-century markets of south China, Japan and maritime Southeast Asia.
+Taiwan, at the time, was a Dutch colony (known as Dutch Formosa) under the rule of the Dutch East India Company.
+After the island’s native Austronesian cultures, the Dutch were the first to successfully colonize Taiwan.
+By the time of Koxinga’s invasion, Taiwan had become an important trade post and commercial link between the 17th-century markets of south China, Japan and maritime Southeast Asia.

-Koxinga’s forces landed near the Dutch stronghold of Fort Zeelandia in present-day Tainan City and began laying siege to the garrison.
-The Dutch governor of the island was forced to send requests for reinforcements to the Dutch East Indies (present-day Indonesia).
-The relief, however, never arrived.
-After nine months, the governor surrendered Taiwan to Koxinga’s forces, marking the end of decades of Dutch colonial rule over the island.
+Koxinga’s forces landed near the Dutch stronghold of Fort Zeelandia in present-day Tainan City.
+After a brutal nine-month siege, the Dutch governor of Taiwan surrendered the island to Koxinga, marking the end of decades of Dutch colonial rule over the island.

-In 1672, when Koxinga’s son and successor, Zhèng Jīng (Taiwanese: Tēnn King), concluded an official treaty with the English East India Company (later the British East India Company), the English respected him as a sovereign in his own right and addressed him as the King of Formosa.
+In 1672, when Koxinga’s son and successor, Zhèng Jīng (Taiwanese: Tēnn King), concluded a treaty with the English East India Company (later the British East India Company), recognizing him as the sovereign king of Taiwan and addressing him as the King of Formosa.

 Koxinga’s kingdom promoted Han learning and established Chinese-style schools throughout its lands.
 Compulsory education was implemented and all boys were entitled to receive government-sponsored education beginning at eight years of age.